DexterHuang/Arclight-City/contribution/en/tutorial/gang-war.md

 **Important**: Once enabled, war mode is **locked for 24 hours**.
 You cannot disable it during this lock period.
 Make sure your gang is ready for combat before activating.

+**Warning**: Disabling war mode **resets your gang's war score, war points, and war stack to zero**.
+All progress is lost, so only disable if you're sure.

 ## What happens to war score over time?

 War score slowly **decays** over time to encourage active participation.
-Gangs in war mode lose a portion of their war score periodically.
 This decay:
-- Only affects gangs with active war mode
+- Only affects gangs with active war mode and a war score above zero
 - Happens automatically in the background
-- Encourages gangs to stay active and keep fighting

 To maintain your ranking, your gang must continuously earn new milestones to offset decay.

 ## Can I attack my own gang members?